Jördis Triebel: Theatre

 After she graduated, Triebel was an actress with the Bremer Theater.
 She belonged to the ensemble cast up until 2004.
 Whilst there Triebel among other things worked on the production of Henrik Ibsen's The Master Builder, Shakespeare's Romeo and Juliet, Hamlet and additionally Mark Ravenhill's Some Explicit Polaroids.

-After cutting ties with the Bremer Theater in 2004, Triebel worked with the Schauspielhaus Zürich (English: The Zürich playhouse) during 2004 and 2005 for a short time, where she acted in Arthur Schnitzler's Das weite Land, a 1911 tragi-comedy about light-bulb producer Friedrich Hofreiter and his affair with his wife's banker's accountant, Adele.
+After cutting ties with the Bremer Theater in 2004, Triebel worked with the Schauspielhaus Zürich (English: the Zürich playhouse) during 2004 and 2005 for a short time, where she acted in Arthur Schnitzler's Das weite Land, a 1911 tragi-comedy about light-bulb producer Friedrich Hofreiter and his affair with his wife's banker's accountant, Adele.
 In 2006, she personified "Italy" in the Cologne playhouse's production of Europa für Anfanger (English: Europe for beginners).

 Television and film

 After a guest role in the TV series Wolffs Revier in 2005, Triebel gained her first major role in a film as the strongwoman/pig farmer Emma in Emma's Bliss.
 For this role, she received a nomination to the Deutscher Filmpreis (English: the German Film Awards).
 She was awarded a further nomination to the Deutscher Filmpreis for her performance as a supporting actress as the mother of the titular pope in Pope Joan.
 For the main role in West, Triebel was awarded best actress in the 2013 Montreal World Film Festival.
 Triebel received international attention for her portrayal of Katharina Nielsen in the 2017 Netflix series Dark.
 She subsequently performed in supporting roles in the Netflix series Babylon Berlin (2017) and The Empress (2022).

 Triebel's film credits include A Good Summer, West, Lagerfeuer (English: Campfire) and Emma's Bliss.
-She has also had a re-occurring role on the television series KDD – Kriminaldauerdienst.
+She has also had a re-occurring role in the television series KDD – Kriminaldauerdienst.